 GeneCards Summary for NUDT16 Gene

-NUDT16 (Nudix (Nucleoside Diphosphate Linked Moiety X)-Type Motif 16) is a Protein Coding gene.
-Among its related pathways are Metabolism and Purine metabolism (REACTOME).
-GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
+NUDT16 (Nudix Hydrolase 16) is a Protein Coding gene.
+Diseases associated with NUDT16 include Pyriform Sinus Cancer.
+Among its related pathways are Metabolism of nucleotides and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and hydrolase activity.
 An important paralog of this gene is NUDT16L1.

 UniProtKB/Swiss-Prot Summary for NUDT16 Gene